 Volunteers carry out various roles at BACP, such as being a trustee, serving on an executive committee, writing for our journals, reviewing our publications, participating in our campaigns and projects or acting as an expert point of contact.
 We collect only information that we need for volunteers.
 Information is retained for the duration of their volunteering and only retained for longer if we have a legitimate reason to do so.

 i) People who visit our premises

 We have closed circuit TV at our offices.
 This is a purely internal system that is used to help maintain personal safety and security.
 Video recordings are kept securely on-site and only shared with police when they are needed to investigate a crime.
 Only staff who have appropriate authority are allowed access to the recordings.
-The recordings are kept for seven days.
+The recordings are kept for thirty days.